-Philo, Vol. I (Loeb Classical Library, No. 226)Baker & Taylor
+Philo, Vol. I (Loeb Classical Library, No. 226)Regular price $28.25

 The philosopher Philo was born about 20 BCE to a prominent Jewish family in Alexandria, the chief home of the Jewish Diaspora as well as the chief center of Hellenistic culture; he was trained in Greek as well as Jewish learning.
-In attempting to reconcile biblical teachings with Greek philosophy he developed ideas that had wide influence on Christian and Jewish religious thought.
+In attempting to reconcile biblical teachings with Greek philosophy he developed ideas that had a wide influence on Christian and Jewish religious thought.

 The Loeb Classical Library edition of the works of Philo is in ten volumes and two supplements, distributed as follows.
 Volume I: Creation; Interpretation of Genesis II and III.
 II: On the Cherubim; The Sacrifices of Abel and Cain; The Worse Attacks the Better; The Posterity and Exile of Cain; On the Giants.
 III: The Unchangeableness of God; On Husbandry; Noah's Work as a Planter; On Drunkenness; On Sobriety.
 IV: The Confusion of Tongues; The Migration of Abraham; The Heir of Divine Things; On the Preliminary Studies.
 V: On Flight and Finding; Change of Names; On Dreams.
 VI: Abraham; Joseph; Moses.
 VII: The Decalogue; On Special Laws Books I–III.
 VIII: On Special Laws Book IV; On the Virtues; Rewards and Punishments.
 IX: Every Good Man Is Free; The Contemplative Life; The Eternity of the World; Against Flaccus; Apology for the Jews; On Providence.
 X: On the Embassy to Gaius; indexes.
-Supplement I: Questions on Genesis.
+The supplement I: Questions on Genesis.
 II: Questions on Exodus; index to supplements.

 Author: Philo, translated by F.H.
 Colson and G.H.
 Whitaker